obsidiansystems/ipfs-nix-guide/tutorial.md

 # IPFS × Nix Tutorial

-Welcome to our walkthrough of Milestone 1 of our IPFS × Nix integration.
+Welcome to our walkthrough of both Milestones 1 and 2 of our IPFS × Nix integration.

 As you proceed, keep in mind that while parts of this work have already been upstreamed, we plan to incorporate these ideas organically and progressively in Nix, as we continue to optimize how the two ecosystems fit together.